girdenis-p/news-api/README.md

 This api is intended to provide a way to interact with a store of components that one would expect on a news site such as articles and comments.
 ### Key Features
   - Retrieving comments by article and articles by id
-  - Comments are linked to articles and can be posted to any existing article.
+  - Comments are linked to articles and can be posted to any existing article
-  - Articles and comments are linked to existing users.
+  - Articles and comments are linked to existing users
   - Managing user content such as being able to delete comments
-  - Voting system on comments.
+  - Voting system on comments

 ## Setup